GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 2.5  Some security risks to keep in mind ------------------------o

-  When setting the parameters/arguments (like those to allow certain HTML elements) for use with htmLawed, one should bear in mind that the setting may let through potentially `dangerous` HTML code which is meant to steal user-data, deface a website, render a page non-functional, etc.

-  Unless end-users, either people or software, supplying the content are completely trusted, security issues arising from the degree of HTML usage permission has to be kept in mind.
+  When setting the parameters/arguments (like those to allow certain HTML elements) for use with htmLawed, one should bear in mind that the setting may let through potentially `dangerous` HTML code which is meant to steal user-data, deface a website, render a page non-functional, etc. Unless end-users, either people or software, supplying the content are completely trusted, security issues arising from the degree of HTML usage permitted through htmLawed's setting should be considered.
 For example, following increase security risks:

-  *  Allowing 'script', 'applet', 'embed', 'iframe' or 'object' elements, or certain of their attributes like 'allowscriptaccess'
+  *  Allowing 'script', 'applet', 'embed', 'iframe', 'canvas', 'audio', 'video' or 'object' elements, or certain of their attributes like 'allowscriptaccess'

   *  Allowing HTML comments (some Internet Explorer versions are vulnerable with, e.g., '<!--[if gte IE 4]><script>alert("xss");</script><![endif]-->'

-  *  Allowing dynamic CSS expressions (a feature of the IE browser)
+  *  Allowing dynamic CSS expressions (some Internet Explorer versions are vulnerable)

   *  Allowing the 'style' attribute